HighwayofLife/awesome-chatgpt-plugins/README.md

 A curated list of awesome ChatGPT Plugins (Official ChatGPT Plus and Unofficial Plugins) detailed descriptions, links, usage examples, and related plugin resources.

+## Note: (May 05, 2024)

+OpenAI has effectively replaced ChatGPT plugins with [OpenAI Custom GPTs](https://openai.com/index/introducing-gpts).
+This repository is being retained for historical reference and future updates in case the purpose of plugins re-appears.
+In the meantime, Custom GPTs are the new Plugins.

+This repo contains useful code I created to interact with the OpenAI API, retrieve json information from a 3rd party service, used Python Jupyter Notebooks to process that information, and used that information to query a OpenAI GPT model to display more useful information in an efficient way.

 ## Using ChatGPT Plugins

 To use a ChatGPT plugin,